replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 7, 2024

 ### Bug Fixes {#bug-fixes-v2024-03-07-5}
-* Fixes a bug that causes "An unknown actor performed the action" message to be shown in the Audit Log".
+* Fixes a bug that caused "An unknown actor performed the action" message to be shown in the Audit Log.

 ## v2024.03.06-3